stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

 Below is the logic of a simple web page consisting of a button and a text field.
-Users can enter their name in the text field and receive a friendly greeting upon clicking the butten.
+Users can enter their name in the text field and receive a friendly greeting upon clicking the button.
 At the same time, during text input, the program checks whether the name entered is a palindrome or not.

 ```idris